Doz5712/starter-hugo-academic/content/publication/DHC_VS/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In IEEE Transactions on Smart Grid
+publication: In 2023 IEEE Power & Energy Society General Meeting (PESGM)
 # publication_short: In *ICW*

-abstract: The widespread use of distributed energy sources (DERs) raises significant challenges for power system design, planning, and operation, leading to wide adaptation of tools on hosting capacity analysis (HCA).
-Traditional HCA methods conduct extensive power flow analysis.
-Due to the computation burden, these time-consuming methods fail to provide online hosting capacity (HC) in large distribution systems.
-To solve the problem, we first propose a deep learning-based problem formulation for HCA, which conducts offline training and determines HC in real time.
-The used learning model, long short-term memory (LSTM), implements historical time-series data to capture periodical patterns in distribution systems.
-However, directly applying LSTMs suffers from low accuracy due to the lack of consideration on spatial information, where location information like feeder topology is critical in nodal HCA.
-Therefore, we modify the forget gate function to dual forget gates, to capture the spatial correlation within the grid.
-Such a design turns the LSTM into the Spatial-Temporal LSTM (ST-LSTM).
-Moreover, as voltage violations are the most vital constraints in HCA, we design a voltage sensitivity gate to increase accuracy further.
-The results of LSTMs and ST-LSTMs on feeders, such as IEEE 34-, 123-bus feeders, and utility feeders, validate our designs.
+abstract: The extensive use of distributed energy sources (DERs) presents the substantial design, planning, and operational issues for distribution systems, thus prompting the broad adaption of methodologies for photovoltaics (PV) hosting capacity analysis (HCA).
+Traditional HCA methods require running power flow analysis iteratively, typically in the time-series scenario, to consider the dynamic pattern.
+However, the time-consuming HCA techniques fail to offer online prediction in large distribution networks because of the computational burden.
+To tackle the computation challenge, we first provide a deep learning-based problem formulation for HCA, which performs offline training and calculates hosting capacity in real time.
+The applicable learning model, long short-term memory (LSTM), uses historical time-series data to identify the underlying periodic patterns in distribution systems.
+However, the accuracy of HC estimation is low in the LSTM without considering system spatial information correlated with HC.
+To capture such spatial correlation from system measurements, we design dual forget gates in the LSTM and propose a novel Spatial-Temporal LSTM.
+Moreover, as voltage violations are observed to be one of the most critical constraints of HCA, we construct a voltage sensitivity gate to increase the weight on voltage variation and reduce the mismatch in HC determination.
+The simulation results on different feeders, such as IEEE 123-bus and utility feeders, validate our designs.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.